Task-Related Token Compression in Multimodal Large Language Models from an Explainability Perspective: Method

 \subsection{Explainability-based Compressor Learning}

 The relevance map offers valuable insights into achieving token compression at the LLM input level.
 However, its practical application is limited by the fact that $R_v$ is derived post-hoc -- only after the model has already generated the output.
-To address this limitation, we propose to approximate $R_v$ using a standalone module trained independently.
-This module learns to capture attention patterns and generate relevance estimates $\tilde{R_v}$, ultimately allowing token compression to be performed before LLM inference.
+To address this limitation, we propose to approximate $R_v$ using a standalone module trained independently of the MLLM.
+By learning to capture attention patterns and generate relevance estimates $\tilde{R_v}$, this module enables token compression prior to LLM without modifying or retraining the MLLM.
+Importantly, this module prioritizes efficiency: it is lightweight, requires a small amout of training data, and can be trained quickly, making it practically applicable.
 The pipeline for this section is shown in the second row of Figure~\ref{fig:overview}.

-\textbf{Model Architecture.} As shown in Eq.~\ref{eq:relevance_map}, the relevance map is essentially obtained by aggregating attention maps.
-Consequently, learning a mapping from attention maps to relevance maps could be a promising approach.
-Interestingly yet reasonably, we find in practice that this mapping can be satisfactorily learned using a simple convolutional network based on the first-layer attention of LLMs.
+\textbf{Model Architecture.} As shown in Eq.~\ref{eq:relevance_map}, the relevance map is essentially obtained by aggregating attention maps, suggesting that learning a mapping from attention maps to relevance maps is promising.
+Interestingly yet reasonably, we find in practice that a simple convolutional network applied to the first-layer attention suffices, which guarantees the compressor’s efficiency in terms of model size, training time, and computation (implementation details and efficiency analysis can be found in Appendix~\ref{app:2} and Appendix~\ref{app:3}).
 Formally, let $A^0$ be the first-layer attention map.
-Due to the nature of causal attention, $A^0$ is a lower triangular matrix.
-Similar to~\cite{fastv_eccv,FocusLLaVA,smallforlarge_arxiv}, we focus specifically on the attention scores that visual tokens receive from textual instruction tokens.
+Similar to~\cite{fastv_eccv,smallforlarge_arxiv}, we focus specifically on the attention scores that visual tokens receive from textual instruction tokens.
 Accordingly, we extract the submap $A^0_{u \to v} \in \mathbb{R}^{N_u \times N_v}$ by indexing the corresponding positions.
-We then average the $N_u$ scores for each visual token to obtain a compact representation, resulting in $A^0_v \in \mathbb{R}^{1 \times N_v}$.\footnote{We omit the head dimension for notational simplicity.}

-This averaged attention vector $A^0_v$ is subsequently fed into a 1D convolutional model $f_\theta$ to predict visual relevance:
+We then average the $N_u$ scores for each visual token to obtain a compact representation, resulting in $A^0_v \in \mathbb{R}^{1 \times N_v}$.\footnote{We omit the head dimension for notational simplicity.} This averaged attention vector $A^0_v$ is subsequently fed into a 1D convolutional model $f_\theta$ to predict visual relevance:

 Note that a softmax operation is applied at the end of $f_\theta$, making $\tilde{R_v}$ a probability distribution.
 In addition, a separate instance of $f_\theta$ is used for each MLLM, because it is trained to approximate the explainability patterns specific to that particular MLLM.